Why Do Some Women Have Adam's Apples

 For women who are significantly distressed by the appearance of their Adam's apple, cosmetic options are available.
 One such option is laryngeal chondroplasty, a surgical procedure that reduces the size of the thyroid cartilage.
 This procedure is typically performed by an otolaryngologist (ENT surgeon) and involves shaving down the cartilage to make it less prominent.

-It's important to carefully consider the risks and benefits of any cosmetic procedure before making a decision.
-Discuss your goals and expectations with your surgeon and make sure you have a clear understanding of the procedure, recovery process, and potential complications.
+you'll want to carefully consider the risks and benefits of any cosmetic procedure before making a decision.
+Practically speaking, discuss your goals and expectations with your surgeon and make sure you have a clear understanding of the procedure, recovery process, and potential complications.
 While surgery can be effective in reducing the visibility of the Adam's apple, it is a significant undertaking and should be approached with careful consideration.

 FAQ